DiamondLightSource/DosNa/README.md

  Connection parameters: \
  `Connection(name, conffile='sage.conf')`

 - name (string): The name that identifies the connection.
 - conffile (string): The sage configuration file path.
 Defaults to 'sage.conf' in current directory.

+### S3

+S3 backend connects to an object storage using the S3 interfaces.
+Datasets are mapped to buckets which will contain each chunk as a different object.

+ Connection parameters: \
+ `Connection(name)`

+- name (string): The name that identifies the connection.
+- endpoint_url (string): S3 endpoint url.
+Defaults to None.
+- verify (boolean/string): Path to CA cert bundle that will be used to verify SSL certificates.
+Set to `False` if this validation is not required.
+- profile_name: Profile name for the entry in credentials that will be used.
+Default value: `'default'`.

 ## Engines